ARM-software/lisa/README.md

 	./tools/report.py --bases <regexp1> --tests <regexp2>

-This script compares a base configuration (which name matches the regular expression __regexp1__), to each target configuration which name matches the __regexp2__ regular expression.
+This script compares a base configuration (whose name matches the regular expression __regexp1__), to each target configuration which name matches the __regexp2__ regular expression.